 BIG BUSY BEES

-Big Busy Bees are children aged 3-4.
-They solidify their knowledge of shapes and colors and move on to comparing things.
+Big Busy Bees are children aged 3-4 years.
 They develop gross and fine motor skills.
 They begin to develop problem solving skills, reasoning and numeracy in a broad range of contexts.
 They build a positive sense of themselves and of others, respect for others, social skills and a positive disposition to learn.

-Cheeky Chickens are children aged 4-5.
-They develop their social and emotional skills through play and games, through reading stories and learning rhymes, through music and drama.
+Cheeky Chickens are children aged 4-5 years.
+They develop their social and emotional skills through play and games, through reading stories, through music and drama.
 They start learning to write Latin letters and begin basic phonics skills.
 They start to distinguish initial sounds of words and to learn which letters represent some sounds.
-They use their phonic knowledge to write their own names and begin to form recognisable letters.
-They recognise numerals and understand early concepts like size and quantity.
+They recognize numerals and understand early concepts like size, quantity, measurement.
 They continue to expand their knowledge about the world around them and learn to appreciate nature and the environment.

-Clever Kittens are children aged 5-6.
+Clever Kittens are children aged 5-6 years.
 They strike a balance between playing and more structured learning.
-They learn pre-reading skills using a UK-designed reading program called Jolly Phonics.
-They learn to recognize and trace numerals from 1 to 10, compare size and shape, use everyday language related to time and position, etc. They continue to develop a positive self image and social skills such as sharing, taking turns, etc. They use books, magazines, charts, video clips, field trips, etc. to expand their knowledge and understanding of the world and the environment.
+They learn reading skills using the UK-designed reading program Jolly Phonics.
+They learn operations with numbers, measurement, size and shape, and use everyday language related to time and position.
+They continue to develop a positive self image, personal skills such as resilience and adaptability, and social skills such as sharing, cooperation, morality, respect.
+They use books, magazines, charts, video clips, field trips, etc. to expand their knowledge and understanding of the world and the environment.